Last Updated on

 The temple of Daityasudan is located at the center of the Lonar town, which was built in honor of Vishnu’s victory over the giant ‘Lonasur‘.
 The surrounding vegetation of the crater is a treat for birdwatchers and also the crater itself is a fun trek.

 7. Monturaqui Crater

-Located south of the Salar de Atacama in Chile, The Monturaqui Crater is approximately 460 meter (1,509 feet) in diameter by 34 meter (100 feet) deep.
-Even though the impact occurred about a million years ago, but the crater is still clearly visible because of the extreme arid conditions of the area.
+Located south of the Salar de Atacama in Chile, The Monturaqui Crater is approximately 460 meter (1,509 feet) in diameter by 34 meters (100 feet) deep.
+Even though the impact occurred about a million years ago, but the crater is still clearly visible because of the extremely arid conditions of the area.

 There are many similarities between the Bonneville crater on Mars explored by the Spirit rover in 2004 and the Monturaqui crater in size and morphology.
 Both the Monturaqui and the Bonneville Both are shallow, the sizes of the blocks ejected near the crater rim are similar, and both of them were formed in a volcanic environment.

 6. Roter Kamm Crater

 The Roter Kamm crater is located in the Namib Desert, Namibia.
 The crater is about 2.5 km (1.6 miles) in diameter and is 130 meters (400 feet) deep.
 About 3.7 million years ago, it was created by a meteor with the size of a large vehicle.

 Even though the crater is clearly visible, but at least 100 meters (300 feet) thick sand deposits cover its floor.
 The crater gives the impression of a Martian surface rather than that of our own planet due to the combination with the orangey-red color of the Namib Desert.